 What can be done?

 Although not all bot clicks are bad, they can and will affect recruitment advertising costs.
 There are a few things you can do to reduce the effect of bot clicks on your recruitment advertising spend.

 Job boards don’t want to lose customers, and advertisers don’t want to overpay.
 Working together with publishers to ensure accurate click numbers will help ensure a healthy business relationship, where both sides are benefiting.

 Have the right technology and procedures in place to monitor bots

 New bots and new techniques show up all the time.
 Having the right technology and procedures in place will help to ensure only paying for real human clicks

 Use a proven third-party solution

-Jobalign’s Intelligent Sourcing Engine (ISE) has you covered.
+Jobalign’s Intelligent Job Advertising has you covered.
 Taking the worry of bot clicks away from our clients, Jobalign offers a cost per applicant pricing model that takes our bot detection technology into account and passes the cost per click savings on to you.